Burke & Wills Web

 The Burke and Wills Expedition was originally called the Victorian Exploring Expedition and its aim was to cross the continent of Australia from Melbourne on the south coast to the north coast, which at the time was uninhabited by the migaloo (white-fella).
 No one had done this before, and to the Victorian colonists the centre of the continent was unknown, unmapped and unexplored.

-Secretary of the Exploration Committee, John Macadam, compiled the records of the Expedition and wrote to the Premier of Victoria asking for assistance in making the records available to the public:
+Honorary Secretary of the Exploration Committee, Dr. John Macadam, compiled the records of the Expedition and wrote to the Chief Secretary of Victoria asking for assistance in making the records available to the public:

 Burke & Wills Web www.burkeandwills.net.au

-Following Burke & Wills across Victoria: A touring guide $29.95 More details
+Following Burke & Wills across Australia: A touring guide

 Burke & Wills Web: Terms of Use

-Your use of this website is subkect to the following terms and conditions.
-Content on this webspace is licensed under an Australian Creative Commons 3.0 License.
+Your use of this website is subject to the following terms and conditions: Content on this webspace is licensed under the terms of an 'Attribution-Non-Commercial-ShareAlike' Creative_Commons_4.0_International_License.
+The content on this website is not 'Public Domain' or 'Free Cultural Work', so if you wish to reproduce any content on this website you must abide by the CC-BY-NC-SA-4.0-INT license conditions.
 Please read the Disclaimer and Privacy statements before proceeding, as well as the Statement on Aboriginal culture.
 There are details about the website creator, Dave_Phoenix, and there is a Help_Page with links which might assist you find your way around.

 ------------------------